laboon/CS1632_Spring2018/deliverables/3/deliverable3.md

 You should time the program with the `long.txt` file three times AND indicate the mean and median amount of real ("wall clock") time it took to execute.
 You can do this with the `time` command in Unix-like systems (Linux, OS X, BSD) or the `Measure-Command` command in PowerShell on Windows systems.
 All three of these times should be listed ALONG with the MEAN and MEDIAN time to execute the program with `long.txt` on a separate page.

-You may in this assignment one class late but you will receive a -20% penalty.
+You may turn in this assignment one class late but you will receive a -20% penalty.

 ## Grading
 * Summary - 10%